Last Updated on December 16, 2023 by Max

 Diet.
 Low water drinking, dieting, and a low-fiber diet can result in constipation.

-How much water you should drink every day may vary greatly, depending on factors such as climate and your daily physical activity.
+How much water you should drink daily may vary greatly, depending on climate and your daily physical activity.
 Health experts suggest eight 8-ounce glasses, which equals about 2 liters for an adult man.

 Your diet must include enough fiber from fruits and vegetables, which is proven to soften the stool and decrease its transport time through your colon.

 Medications.
-Constipation is a side effect of many drugs, including opioids, diuretics, antidepressants, antihistamines, and so on.
-About 90% of those who take opioids develop constipation.
+Constipation is a side effect of many drugs, including opioids, diuretics, antidepressants, antihistamines, etc. About 90% of those who take opioids develop constipation.
 Fortunately, stopping taking medications usually helps to normalize bowel movements.

+Psychological factors.
 It is common when people voluntarily withhold the stool for various reasons such as fear of public restrooms, laziness, or traveling.
-If it happens rarely, it doesn’t cause noticeable harm to your health, but if it occurs regularly for a long time, it may cause general poisoning of your body, leading to inflammations in the bowel and nearby organs, like the prostate.
+If it happens rarely, it doesn’t cause noticeable harm to your health.
+Still, if it occurs regularly for a long time, it may cause general poisoning of your body, leading to inflammations in the bowel and nearby organs, like the prostate.

 As I pointed out earlier, normalization of your stool and bowel functioning may directly improve your prostate health by decreasing the number of toxins getting into your prostate and poisoning your body.

-If you are suffering from chronic constipation, you should be aware of foods to avoid and foods that help improve bowel movements.
+If you suffer from chronic constipation, you should be aware of foods to avoid and foods that help improve bowel movements.

 Tanin is a green and black tea component and may contribute to constipation.

-Dried bilberries, cocoa-containing products (including chocolate), strong tea, too much coffee, and red wines, as well as rice porridge, semolina, and jelly, may cause delayed bowel movements and result in consumption.
+Dried bilberries, cocoa-containing products (including chocolate), strong tea, too much coffee, red wines, rice porridge, semolina, and jelly may cause delayed bowel movements and result in consumption.